awinogrodzki/loform/README.md

 "Why should you choose loform over Formik then?", you may ask.

-1. Sometimes size matter, and loform is two times lighter than Formik.
+1. Sometimes size matter, and loform is lighter than Formik.
 2. Less mess.
 In loform, validation is sole responsibility of an input.
 If you delete an input, you don't need to worry about updating your form.
 3. More complex forms, easier to maintain.
 You can create and manage state of only one form in Formik, while loform allows you to control multiple forms by sharing same instance of [FormService](#formservice)
 4. With loform you can submit your Form outside of Form component.
 Actually, you can do it anywhere in the application using [FormEventEmitter](#formeventemitter).
 You cannot do that with Formik.